lulav/LRS_Documentation/blog/2023-05-16-welcome/index.md

 ### CITROS Installation 🛫

-First of all, to use all the powerfull CITROS features usage requires CITROS installation: follow the instructions on the CITROS CLI [GitHub page](https://github.com/lulav/citros_cli).
+First of all, to use all the powerfull CITROS features usage requires CITROS installation: follow the instructions on the CITROS CLI [documentation page](https://citros.io/doc/docs_cli).

 ### Configuring the Project ⚙️
 After all the prerequisites are met, we can start configuring our project.
 The starting point is the Lunar_Starship devcontainer loaded and running, CITROS CLI is installed and ready.